-Have you seen the Giving Trees in our facilities?
+Our 2020 Giving Tree program kicks off on November 9!
+In these difficult times, it’s more important than ever to consider giving back to the community.
 Curious about how the program works and whom it helps?
-We talked to Program and Youth Development Supervisor, Addie Weaver, who coordinates the program.
-Read on to learn more and hurry out to pick up a tag!
-Gifts are due by December 3.
+Our Program and Youth Development Supervisor, Addie Weaver, who coordinates the program, answers our FAQ below.
+Read on to learn more and hurry in to pick up a tag!
+All gifts are due by Sunday, December 6.

 For people who are not familiar with the program, how does the Giving Tree work?